chrisharrington/portfolio/README.md

-A seed application using React, Webpack, Gulp and LESS CSS.
+A seed application using React, Webpack and SASS.